Custom (Catholic canon law): Legal conditions for custom

 A custom must also have a legitimate prescription.
 Such prescription is obtained by a continuance of the act in question during a certain length of time.
 No canonical statute has positively defined what this length of time is, and so its determination is left to the wisdom of canonists.
 Authors generally hold that for the legalizing of a custom in accordance with or beside the law a space of ten years is sufficient; while for a custom contrary to law many demand a lapse of forty years.
 The reason given for the necessity of so long a space as forty years is that the community will only slowly persuade itself of the opportuneness of abrogating the old and embracing the new law.
 The opinion, however, which holds that ten years suffices to establish a custom even contrary to the law may be safely followed.
 In practice the Roman Congregations scarcely tolerate or permit any custom, even an immemorial one, contrary to the sacred canons.
 In the introduction of a law by prescription, it is assumed that the custom was introduced in good faith, or at least through ignorance of the opposite law.
 If, however, a custom be introduced through connivance, good faith is not required, for, as a matter of fact, bad faith must, at least in the beginning, be presupposed.
 As, however, when there is question of connivance, the proper legislator must know of the formation of the custom and yet does not oppose it when he could easily do so, the contrary law is then supposed to be abrogated directly by the tacit revocation of the legislator.
 A custom which is contrary to good morals or to the natural or divine positive law is always to be rejected as an abuse, and it can never be legalized.

 Force of custom

-The effects of a custom vary with the nature of the act which has caused its introduction, i. e. according as the act is in accord with (juxta), or beside (prœter), or contrary (contra) to, the written law.
+The effects of a custom vary with the nature of the act which has caused its introduction, i. e. according as the act is in accord with (juxta), or beside (præter), or contrary (contra) to, the written law.